NickAnthony/Udacity-React-Redux-Employee-Polls-Web/README.md

    existing users.)
 3. Whenever the user types something in the address bar, the user is asked to log in before the requested page is shown.
-4. The user can alternate between viewing answered and unanswered polls.

-- Both types of questions are displayed on the main page!
-Please add a button or tabs or something, with a state value, to allow the user to alternate between them, and make the "unanswered" polls displayed by default.

-5. The unanswered questions are shown by default.
-6. Please order polls by date, newest first.
+4. Please order polls by date, newest first.
 The polls in both categories are arranged from the most recently created (top) to the least recently created (bottom).
-7. The application asks the user to sign in and shows a 404 page if that poll does not exist
+5. The application asks the user to sign in and shows a 404 page if that poll does not exist

 ## Data